 The player may split their hand as many as three times, and they may split different tens.
 This means that the player’s hand does not need to contain two tens, two Jack, and so on.
 A hand that contains a 10 and a Queen, for example, can be split.
 When it comes to splitting Aces, however, only one card may be drawn.
 If combined with a 10, the hand will be considered only as a 21, and not as a Blackjack.
 The player can only double down if their first two cards total at nine, 10, or 11.

 Double Exposure Blackjack AutoPlay

-Like many other games added in Gaming Club casino, the version of Double Exposure Blackjack comes with an AutoPlay feature.
+Like many other games, the version of Double Exposure Blackjack comes with an AutoPlay feature.